xyj-3/logitech-g-hub-supported-games/G-HUB-games-list.md

 # Logitech G HUB supported games list

 This is a list of games supported by Logitech G HUB software.
-It is accurate as of G HUB version **2022.12**, released on 2022/12/14.
-[This is an unofficial list and I am not affiliated with Logitech.]
+It is accurate as of G HUB version **2023.1**, released on 2023/01/30.
+This is an unofficial list, but it should be complete.

 _If you are looking in particular for a list of games that have Lightsync game-synchronous lighting, a list of known games is [here](https://github.com/xyj-3/lightsync-games).
 The difference is that the list you are currently on shows games that can have custom profiles in G HUB (i.e. custom key assignments, mouse sensitivity, and Lightsync effects excluding game-synced ones),                 while the game-driven list is for games that automatically control the lighting on Lightsync devices to synchronize with in-game events._

-There are 479 games on this list.
+There are 493 games on this list.

 > 007 Legends
 > 3D Ultra Minigolf Adventures